-To make a challenge of your own, use HealthyWage’s calculator and select a weight-loss goal between 1 and 200 pounds, a wager between $5 and $995 a month, and a time frame between six and 18 months.
+To make a challenge of your own, use HealthyWage’s calculator and select a weight-loss goal between 1 and 200 pounds, a wager of at least $200 a month, and a time frame between six and 18 months.
 At the top, the calculator will show you how much you can earn by meeting your goal.

 Want a lower-stakes method to lose weight?
 Walking is a sustainable way to stay active, and there are several companies that will pay you to get a-steppin’.

 - People Walker: This is a side gig app that will pay you to walk and talk with people in your area.
 There are a few different categories applicants can choose, including teaching someone about a certain topic during your walk or simply going out and exploring the town or a nature trail.

 - Sweatcoin: Using GPS location data on your smartphone, Sweatcoins can track every step you take.
 Each step earns — wait for it — Sweatcoins, which can be donated or redeemed for money, prizes or even a trip to Borneo.